Queer agenda (2020-2025)

 2020

-Considering the prevailing political climate in 2020 I wanted to focus on social justice and the diversity of queer identities with this project.
-Inspired by work-ware to continue the theme of subverting queer stereotypes and notion that queer folk don’t belong in masculine spaces.
+Considering the prevailing political climate in 2020 I wanted to focus on social justice and the diversity of queer identities.
+Inspired by work-ware to continue subverting queer stereotypes and notion that queer folk don’t belong in masculine spaces.
 Leaning on a more masculine aesthetic I wanted this shirt to feel like a streetwear version of a construction company uniform.
 Adding in imagery and symbols to subtlety give an ominous feel, by playing with the perceived danger of the queer identity.